Collaboration

 Prototypes and product requirements work better together

 Prototypes show, while Product Requirement Documents (PRDs) tell.
 When used in tandem, these tools enhance understanding, expedite decision-making, and create clarity.
-This article delves into the importance of both and how to ensure they remain aligned.
+This article explores the importance of both and provides guidance on how to ensure they remain aligned.

 Prototypes and product requirements work better together